 In 2017, Gabor completed a secondment to the Financial Conduct Authority.
 There, he worked in the General Counsel’s Division, advising on disputes and proposed transactions of regulatory interest, specifically in relation to insurance, investments and pensions.

 Gabor’s legal skills are complemented by deep commercial and entrepreneurial experience from a 16-year career in investment management and investment banking.
 Before turning to law, he was a partner at Elsworthy Capital, a fund management business he co-founded.
 Earlier, Gabor was an investment strategist and portfolio manager for equities at Cheyne Capital.
 He was previously an economist at Dresdner Kleinwort (as it then was) and Goldman Sachs, advising on foreign exchange and sovereign bond investments in Emerging Europe and the Middle East.

-Gabor is finishing an LLM at the London School of Economics, has an LLM (Qualifying Law Degree) from Birkbeck College, University of London, an MPhil in Economics from the University of Cambridge, and a BA in Economics from Bard College (Annandale, New York).
+Gabor has an LLM from the London School of Economics; an LLM (Qualifying Law Degree) from Birkbeck College, University of London; an MPhil in Economics from the University of Cambridge; and a BA in Economics from Bard College (Annandale, New York).
 In addition, he has studied at the University of Melbourne and the National Law School of India University (Bangalore), amongst others.
-Gabor undertook the BPTC at City University.
+Gabor undertook the BPTC at City University, London.

 Pensions & Trusts

 Gabor’s experience of pensions work includes assisting in relation to regulatory issues, such as a financial support direction and prohibition proceedings.
 He has also assisted on disputes relating to alleged professional negligence in the amendment of trust deeds and rules, and pension-age equalisation.